flame-engine/oxygen/doc/component.md

 ```
 > Each property in an `InitObject` should be final, as it is a immutable class.

-Now we can make the Component aware of his own `InitObject` like so:
+Now you can make the Component aware of his own `InitObject` like so:
 ```dart
 class YourComponent extends Component<YourInit> {
   int yourProperty;